zacs/ha-mattermost/README.md

 ## Security Considerations

+These are all brought to you by Claude but are generally pretty smart...

 - Store bot tokens securely using Home Assistant's secrets
 - Use HTTPS for Mattermost server connections
 - Limit bot permissions to only necessary channels
 - Regularly rotate bot tokens
 - Be cautious with file path permissions

-## Version History

-- **1.0.0**: Initial release
-  - Basic text messaging
-  - File attachments (local and remote)
-  - Rich message attachments
-  - Config flow setup

-## License

-This component is provided under the same license as Home Assistant Core.

 ## Contributing

-Contributions are welcome!
+Contributions welcome!
 Please submit issues and pull requests on the project repository.
+I am a total newbie to Mattermost so I may have missed opportunities, let me know.